What Does ‘Guardianship’ Mean?

 You may be familiar with general estate planning documents and terms such as last will and testament, health care power of attorney, or living will.
 However, another term or process that many people are not as familiar with in this area of their lives is guardianship.

 Guardianship is a legal relationship under which a person or agency (the guardian) is appointed by the court to make decisions and act on behalf of another person (the ward) with respect to the ward’s personal or financial affairs because the ward lacks sufficient capacity to make or communicate important decisions concerning their person, property and/or they lack sufficient capacity to manage their personal or financial affairs.

 What is the North Carolina Law for Guardianship?

-Every North Carolina guardianship case is different, however, two of the most common occurrences involving guardianship is when an adult child needs to help their elderly parent make health care and residential decisions and that person does not designate anyone as their power of attorney; and the other is when a parent needs to continue to make decisions for their special needs child who is turning eighteen and by law can’t make their own decision.
+- When an adult child needs to help their elderly parent make health care and residential decisions and that person does not designate anyone as their power of attorney

 To initiate a guardianship proceeding, one would have to file a petition with the Special Proceedings Division in Superior Court.
 The Clerk of Superior Court is the judge in guardianship proceedings.
 After the petition is filed, the clerk of superior court will issue a notice of hearing and will also appoint an attorney, referred to as a Guardian Ad Litem, to represent the respondent.